sini/nixkraken/docs/src/dev/docs.md

 > [!NOTE]
 >
-> If you're wondering what is the use case for the `OPTIONS_ROOT` marker, it is useful to link to global module options documentation from profile-specific module options documentation.
+> If you are wondering what is the use case for the `OPTIONS_ROOT` marker, it is useful to link to global module options documentation from profile-specific module options documentation.
 >
 > See [this example](https://github.com/nicolas-goudry/nixkraken/blob/3e3a59565da737ce53ab6c9c8312e55322d2a132/modules/tools/profile-options.nix#L35) to get a better grasp of its use.